jeswin/nsoap/README.md

   <li><a href="/react.html">React JS</a></li>
 </ul>

-# Initializing your App: The App Object
+## Initializing your App: The App Object

-The App Object contains all the "routes" the application will respond to.
+The App Object (myApp in the following example) contains all the "routes" the application will respond to.

 ```javascript
 // This example assumes Express JS